anishrao/Pr-AuNR-opt/readme.md

-# *Revisiting El-Sayed Synthesis: Bayesian Optimization for Revealing New Insights During AuNR Growth* Name
+# *Revisiting El-Sayed Synthesis: Bayesian Optimization for Revealing New Insights during the Growth of Gold Nanorods* Name

 This repository contains data for Revisiting El-Sayed Synthesis: Bayesian Optimization for Revealing New Insights During AuNR Growth